island-is/island.is/libs/application/templates/parental-leave/README.md

 When the primary parent requests transferal of rights, then the other secondary parent will need to approve of the transfer.
 The other parent will receive an email with a link to approve of this request.

+#### Other parent requires action

+When the primary parent requests transferal of rights and the other parent does not approve the transfer and asks the primary parent for edits.
+The primary parent's application updates to ask them to edit their application.

 #### Employer waiting to assign

 If the applicant is employed by an employer(s) (not self employed, getting benefits or applying for a parental-leave grant), then they are asked to provide an email address which a confirmation email will be sent to.
 When the employer receives the email they can click a link which automatically assigns them to the application and advances it to the next state.
 If the applicant has multiple employers we go back to this state after an employer has approved the request until there are no more employers.